 You can travel in either direction around the loop; we'll take you counterclockwise from Rio Bravo Blvd. at the river to Mountain View School to near Broadway and Rio Bravo Blvd. and then back along Rio Bravo to the north-heading trail at the river.
 This loop is unshaded for its entire extent (except under Second St.), so it is lightly used on hot days, except by bicycle racers.
-Part of the loop could also be used as a route south to continue on Second St., or, begun in a clockwise direction, as a route from Rio Bravo at the river to the I-25 interchange up the hill.
+Part of the loop could also be used as a route south to continue on Second St., or, begun in a clockwise direction, as a route from Rio Bravo at the river to the I-25 interchange up the hill and on to Mesa del Sol.
+The loop is sometimes called the Tour de Junque, for all the auto junkyards along the way, and also as the Breaking Bad Loop, for many surrounding sites used during the making of the television series of that name.
+There's some of the industrial and some of the rural about the loop; the sandhill cranes seen along the west part of the loop seem to enjoy it as well.